kevingrillet/AutoGit/README.md

 > [PATH/REPO2]
 > [PATH/REPO3]
 ```
-Double clic on it :godmode:
+Double click on it :godmode:

 ### With the parameter
 Put the file where you want and when you call it add the `[PATH]` parameter: